camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 #### Kubernetes Setup

 - Two Kubernetes clusters are required for the Helm chart installation.
-- OpenSearch (both managed and self-managed) is not covered in this dual-region setup.
+- OpenSearch (both managed and self-managed) is not supported in this dual-region setup.

 #### Network Requirements